kobalicek/mpsl/README.md

   * [x] AST definition and source code to AST conversion (parser)
   * [x] AST-based semantic code analysis (happens after parsing)
   * [x] AST-based optimizations (constant folding and dead code elimination)
+  * [x] IR concept and initial support for AST to IR mapping

 What is a work-in-progress:
-  * [ ] IR is not fully defined yet, it may change a bit, it's an initial idea
   * [ ] AST-To-IR translation is only basic for now (doesn't implement control-flow and many operators)
   * [ ] IR-based optimizations are not implemented yet
   * [ ] IR-To-ASM translation is very basic and buggy
   * [ ] IR is not in SSA form yet, this is to-be-researched subject atm

 Introduction
 ------------

-MPSL is a shader-like mathematical expression parser and JIT compiler for C++.
-It implements a minimal shader-like language that has types, scalars, vectors (up to 4 elements), flow control, and basic math functions that can operate on scalars and vectors.
-MPSL started as a sister project of [MathPresso](https://github.com/kobalicek/mathpresso) library, but was rewritten completely and then some parts of MPSL were backported back to MathPresso.
-MSPL has been developed to be a very lightweight library that can fully utilize CPU's SIMD capability in a safe way through MPSL programs that are just-in-time compiled at runtime.
+MPSL is a lightweight shader-like programming language written in C++.
+Its name is based on a sister project called [MathPresso](https://github.com/kobalicek/mathpresso), which provided the basic idea and building blocks.
+MPSL has been designed to be a safe programming language that can access CPU's SIMD capabilities by small programs compiled at runtime.
+The language is statically typed and allows to use up to 256-bit variables that map to CPU's SIMD registers (SSE, AVX, NEON, ...).

+MPSL has been designed to be lightweight and embeddable - it doesn't depend on huge libraries like LLVM, it only uses a very lightweight library called [AsmJit](https://github.com/kobalicek/asmjit) as a JIT backend.
+It implements its own abstract syntax tree (AST) and intermediate representation (IR) of the input program, and then uses an IRToAsm translator to produce machine code.

 Check out a working [mp_tutorial.cpp](./src/app/mp_tutorial.cpp) to see how MPSL APIs are designed and how MPSL engine is embedded and used within an application.

 MPSL Types
 ----------

 MPSL is a statically typed language where variables have to be declared before they are used like in any other C-like language.
 Variables can be declared anywhere and can shadow other variables and/or function arguments.

 Available types: